 Have you tried Facebook Stories yet?

-I’d love to hear what you think about this update.
+We’d love to hear what you think about this update.
 Will you share your day on Facebook?
-How will you manage stories across Facebook, Snapchat, Instagram and Whatsapp?
+How will you manage stories across Facebook, Instagram, and WhatsApp?